takikawa/raco-find-collection/README.md

 If a collection can't be found, the command returns the current directory (for convenience in scripts that use `cd`).

+If the `-i` flag is provided, the script will ask you to disambiguate if there are multiple collection paths that match the name that you provide.

 You can also add something like the following to your `.bashrc`:

 ````
 function rfc() {
   cd `racket -l find-collection/run $1`
+}

+# interactive version
+function rfci() {
+  cd `racket -l find-collection/run -i $1`
 }
 ````